EN | DE | FR

 Forced to leave home due to the heavy bombardment and destruction

 Mohammad Abdul Hamid Daher lives together with his wife Manal and their nine children in a camp near Azaz in the northern countryside.
 “The tent doesn't protect us from the heat of summer or the cold of winter.
-We are also suffering from extreme poverty, especially since the camp lacks sufficient aid.
+We are also suffering from extreme poverty, especially since we lack sufficient aid.
 I cannot work because of my condition – I lost my hearing.
 This makes it very hard for my family and me, and we face many psychological, financial, and living challenges”, the 49-year-old reports.

 Hope to be able to hear again